Malaysia is at a cross-roads today. Something is stirring in the psyche of the people.

 Aliran identifies with this natural quest for justice in all aspects of public life.
 Indeed, that has been the core of our struggle since 1977, making us Malaysia’s oldest human rights group.
 Aliran has had Roster (A1) Consultative Status with the Economic and Social Council of the United Nations since 1987.

 Aliran Kesedaran Negara (Malay for National Consciousness Movement) is Malaysia’s first multi-ethnic reform movement dedicated to justice, freedom and solidarity.
+(What the name Aliran means.)
 Listed on the Roster of the Economic and Social Council of the United Nations (A1 – Roster Consultative Status) since 1987, Aliran has a consistent record of championing democratic reforms.
 (Why Aliran?)

 Bersih co-chair Pak Samad and steering committee members Subramaniam Pillay and Toh Kin Woon addressed an Aliran high tea in Penang on 29 April, a day after Bersih 3.0.
 The Aliran Singers also performed!
 All photos (c) 2012 Lye Tuck-Po

 Guided by universal spiritual values, our struggle focuses on building genuine unity by upholding human dignity and promoting social justice for all Malaysians.

 Since 1977, we have been planting the seeds of public awareness of critical political, economic and social issues.
 Over the years, we have lobbied hard for wide-ranging reforms in all aspects of public life.
 Today, the stirring cries of “Reformasi!” ring out for all to hear.